 But guess what?
 I am not an official Women In Blue Jeans member so I can spend whatever I want on jeans.
 I can also write an entire post about jeans.

 In the sixth grade I saved my babysitting money for 4 months to buy my first pair of Guess jeans, with the zippers at the ankles.
 I saved for 4 months because back then people paid their babysitters normal sums of money, not salaries with 401Ks and medical benefits.
-My love affair with jeans was realized at that point, though it had started years earlier with Brooke Shields and this catchy tune.
+My love affair with jeans was realized at that point, though it had started years earlier with Brooke Shields.
 Of course it was good I didn’t save my money to buy Jordache jeans because by 7th grade it was decided by the powers that be, Jordache was for girls who lived in the next town over and teased their bangs into something resembling a buff puff.
 We were more sophisticated than that and had jeans with zippers and a triangle on the butt.
 You can clearly see the difference.

 The problem with buying jeans is that every pair is different and every body is different.
 My girlfriend, for example, needs to accentuate her less than ample butt.
 This makes me want to pinch her tiny little cheeks.
 I need to make my ample butt make more sense on my body and the right shape pants helps that along.
 I read somewhere most women have to try on 9 pairs of jeans before finding something which works and if my supermarket express line is any indication a lot of women are trying on 9 pairs and finding something which doesn’t work all that well.
 I don’t know about you, but after trying on 3 pairs of jeans I am hating my body for being so…..difficult.
 Let’s get some help on the internet so we can at least narrow down our choices once we make it to the dressing room.